SamC95/Kotlin_NewsApp/README.md

 * Utilise [NewsAPI](https://newsapi.org/) to populate the application with data
 * Include functionality to retrieve regional news based on the user's location with permission
 * Allow the user to define the region that their account is set to manually, with appropriate news retrieved
-* Implement the functionality for the user to log in using their Google or Apple account
+* Implement the functionality for the user to log in using their Google account
 * User should be able to search for news based on their input
 * Functionality for the user to save articles on their account
 * The user should have the ability to delete their account along with any saved data related to it permanently